Why Is My Dog Or Cat’s Blood Bicarbonate Level Low?

 Ron Hines DVM PhD

-Bicarbonate is the most important buffer in your dog or cat ’s blood and tissue fluids.
-Buffers act like car shock absorbers and torsion bars to lessen large swings in body acidity produced by the normal, and abnormal chemical processes going on in your pet’s body (its metabolism).
+Bicarbonate in the kitchen is baking soda.
+But bicarbonate in the body is the most important buffer in your dog or cat’s blood and other tissue fluids.
+Buffers act like car shock absorbers and torsion bars to lessen large swings in body acidity produced by normal, and abnormal chemical processes going on in your pet’s body (its metabolism).
+Measuring your pet’s blood bicarbonate level provides your veterinarian with similar information, as does the measurement of your pet’s Anion Gap or Blood pH.

 Complementary tests:

-CBC/WBC and blood chemistry panel, anion gap Blood Sodium, Potassium, Chloride, Blood Gases, Kidney tests: BUN, Creatinine as well as the many tests suggested in diagnosing the conditions I mentioned in discussing blood pH, and anion gap.
+CBC/ WBC and blood chemistry panel, anion gap, blood Sodium, blood Potassium & blood Chloride, levels.
+Blood gases analysis, kidney function tests: BUN & creatinine, as well as the many tests suggested in diagnosing the conditions I mentioned in discussing blood pH, and the anion gap.

 DxMe